rockdaboot/wget2/docs/wget2.md

 ### `--user=user`, `--password=password`

-  Specify the username user and password password for both FTP and HTTP file retrieval.
+  Specify the username user and password password for HTTP file retrieval.
 This overrides the lookup of credentials in the .netrc file (--netrc is enabled by default).
 These parameters can be overridden using the --http-user and --http-password options for HTTP(S) connections.